BPS’s Unique “Grow Your Own” Teacher Pipeline Programs

 BPS TEACHING FELLOWSHIP (BPSTF)

 The Boston Public School Teaching Fellowship (BPSTF) is the state’s only approved district-based educator preparation program to endorse teachers for initial licensure in Moderate Disabilities and English as a Second Language (ESL).
 BPSTF offers individualized and intensive coaching and mentoring throughout DESE’s required fieldwork (CAP Cycle).
-Coursework is centered on antiracist pedagogy and practices and prioritizes preparing Fellows to be inclusive educators.
-BPSTF welcomes teachers with an emergency or provisional licensure.
+Coursework is centered on anti-racist, equity-oriented pedagogy and practices and prioritizes preparing Fellows to be inclusive educators.
+BPSTF welcomes teachers with emergency, provisional or temporary licensure and/or teachers teaching on waivers who have not yet completed an educator preparation program.

 This fellowship is free.